signalogic/SigDL/README.md

 <a name="TexasInstrumentsC66x"></a>
 ## Texas Instruments c66x

 Deep learning model support for c66x multicore CPUs is pending support from Texas Instruments.
-The architecture shown in the pictures below -- a combination of Atom x86 and TI c66x cores, with 32 to 64 c66x cores accessible as half-size PCIe card(s) in a mini-ITX format -- currently supports cloud training/testing, OpenCV, C/C++, Python, math libraries, 8-bit MAC (32-bit accum) operations, and other essential deep learning components, but a substantial amount of additional work is needed.
+The architecture shown in the pictures below -- a combination of Atom x86 and TI c66x cores in a mini-ITX format, with 32 to 64 c66x cores accessible as half-size PCIe card(s) -- currently supports cloud training/testing, OpenCV, C/C++, Python, math libraries, 8-bit MAC (32-bit accum) operations, and other essential deep learning components, but a substantial amount of additional work is needed.
 If you are using or considering to use TI c66x and wish to discuss this, please contact Signalogic.